bigsurmoon/diploma/TestingInformation/README.md

 ## 2. Procedure for running auto tests:

 * Download project and open in Android Studio
-* Make sure you created Virtual Device or you have real Android Device
+* Make sure you've created Virtual Device or you have a real Android Device
 * Run command in terminal: ./gradlew connectedCheck
 * See results in allure-results folder in the main app directory